kjtanaka/cookbook-environment-modules/README.md

 - `build-essential`

 #### platforms
-- Ubuntu 12.04 and CentOS 6.5 are supported and tested.
+These OSs are supported and tested.
+- Ubuntu 12.04
+- CentOS 6.5

 Attributes
 ----------